Glossary of Terms

 A water break test involves observing how water flows over a surface.
 If the surface is sufficiently hydrophilic, the water will flow in a continuous sheet.
 If sufficient hydrophobic contaminants are present, the water flow will break up into rivulets.

 Wettability is the tendency of a surface to be wet by a liquid.
-In general, high energy surfaces have high wettability: the attraction of the liquid towards the surface is large compared with the attraction of the liquid towards itself.
+In general, high-energy surfaces have high wettability: the attraction of the liquid towards the surface is large compared with the attraction of the liquid towards itself.

 Wetting is the tendency of a liquid to spread across a surface to maximize the interfacial area.
-Wetting is driven by the relative strength of the self-attractive forces of the liquid molecules compared to their attractions to the solid surface.
+Wetting is driven by the relative strength of the self-attractive forces of the liquid molecules compared to their attraction to the solid surface.
 If the self-attractive forces are greater, the liquid will be non-wetting and tend to remain beaded up (establish a high contact angle).
 If the attractions to the solid surface are greater, the liquid will wet and tend to spread out (establish a low contact angle).

 This list is an index of the terms on this page.
 Each term links to the definition.